 source: cm.com

-It’s a temporary code that provides an extra layer of security when accessing a system or service.
-They are used alongside a username and password to create what is known as two-factor authentication
+An OTP is a temporary, auto-generated code that provides an extra layer of security when you log in to an account or complete a transaction.
+OTPs are used alongside a username and password to create what is known as two-factor authentication (2FA – a login process that requires two separate proofs of identity before granting access).

-Check out the top OTP service providers to send fast and secure OTPs.
-See the top bulk SMS service providers to send transactional and promotional SMS.
+| Check out the top OTP service providers to send fast and secure OTPs.
+See the top bulk SMS service providers to send transactional and promotional SMS. |

-What is OTP authentication?
+What is OTP Authentication?
+(OTP Verification Explained)

 OTP authentication (also called OTP verification) is a form of 2FA (two-factor authentication) that uses OTP codes to verify a user.
 It is a method that a website or app uses to verify your identity when you are trying to gain access.